jjkohler/JJKOHLER_Portfolio/README.md

 While studying my undergrad I every wall of my bedroom was covered in NatGeo and antique world maps and I paid my way through both film school and an International Relations degree by doing GIS work for oil industry clients, using *GeoGrafix* and *Petra* mapping softwares.

 I currently work at the CREATELab on CMU campus, mostly with their EarthTime GIS project.
-In the course of my work there I often go back and forth between *QGIS*, *ArcGIS*, *Mapbox*, *GeoPandas*, *Google Earth*, and a handful of other mapping related tools.
+In the course of my work there I often go back and forth between *QGIS*, *ArcGIS*, *Mapbox*, *GeoPandas*, *Google Earth*, *Tableau* and a handful of other mapping related tools.
 A bad day working with maps is better than a good day doing many other things.

 # What I Hope to Learn